AmpersandTarski/documentation/why-ampersand/README.md

 Ampersand is a way of designing information systems for enterprises, supported by a method, a tool, and a course.

-1. Communicate with the business _**in their own language**_.
-Define a domain language to consolidate agreement of terms among stakeholders.
+1. Communicate with the business solely _**in their own language**_, being natural language.
+2. Define a domain language (in Ampersand) to consolidate agreement of terms among stakeholders and document it in natural language.
 2. _**Formalize**_ the agreements that are relevant for the information system using Ampersand-script.
 3. Generate a real and working _**prototype**_ of your information system at the push of a button.
 4. Use this prototype for _**walking through**_ user stories, acceptance testing, requirements elicitations, to name just some of its uses.